RhythmicExcellence/rhythmicexcellence.london/src/pages/home/homepage.md

 ---
 ![](/assets/re.png)

-## ***All Rhythmic Excellence classes are running live at the gym!
-Check out our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates.
-Stay safe!***
+## ***Rhythmic Excellence is now on holiday!
+Check out our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates, we still have some available spots for the new season starting from September, don't miss your chance to enroll!***

 ***We are currently [auditioning](https://www.instagram.com/p/COfA5AoBnEu/) level 4/5 gymnasts born in 2007, 2006, 2005 to enter our senior group, gymnasts born in 2010, 2009 and 2008 to enter our junior group and gymnasts born in 2011, 2012 and 2013 to enter our espoir group.***